Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Why Libraries Will Survive in the Digital Age

-While the digital age challenges libraries, it does not diminish their significance.
+While the digital age challenges libraries, their significance is not diminished.
 Here are compelling reasons why libraries will endure:

 a) Preservation of Culture and Heritage